Hi there!

 So, you’re going from Tokyo to Kyoto with a JR pass.

-Or maybe Hiroshima to Kyoto.
+Or maybe from some other placeΒ to Kyoto.

 Can you use your JR pass for trains in Kyoto?!